JamalZeynalov/swagger-coverage-py/README.md

 # swagger-coverage-py
 Adaptation of swagger-coverage project for python
 ...

-Description is going to be here a bit later
+The description is going to be here a bit later